Weird rules

 At the end of the day, when the city lights up, the LED lights on the pickup truck loaded with durian of Mr. Le Duy Ngoc (40 years old, District 7, now Tan My Ward, Ho Chi Minh City) parked on the side of Nguyen Thi Thap Street also turn on.

-On the side of the car, he pasted a board classifying durians according to four flavors that he often calls “taste”, including: Dry, sweet and fatty; Sticky, sweet and fatty; Soft, sweet and fatty; Soft, sweet and fatty and bitter.
+On the side of the car, he pasted a board classifying durians into four flavors, which he often calls “taste”, including: Dry, sweet and fatty; Sticky, sweet and fatty; Soft, sweet and fatty; Soft, sweet and fatty, and bitter.

-Below the sign is a line of commitment to only sell durian segments according to customers' tastes.
+Below the board is a line of commitment to only sell durian segments according to customers' tastes.

 ![]() | ![]() |